 Would you like to experience the method and learn more about how to use it in your everyday school practice?

-Join our course Non-formal participative teaching methods, where you will have the opportunity to learn and practice methods along with colleagues from all over EU.
+Join our course Learner voice: engage students in participative and collaborative learning, where you will have the opportunity to learn and practice methods along with colleagues from all over EU.

 Some of the methods also presented will be Circle, Open Space and Appreciative Inquiry.